spcl/deep-weather/Bias_Correction/README.md

 # Output Bias Correction
+CUDA device is required to reproduce the result.
 ## A. Preprocessing pipeline (from GRIB format to TFRecord)
-1. In file _Bias-Correction/data/GRIBglobal.py_, in line 272-276, change the path variables.
-Keep _tfrecord_output_path_ to be _Bias-Correction/data/tfdata_ (since this is the default path for the models to read the data)
+1. In file _Bias-Correction/data/GRIBglobal.py_, in line 282-286, change the path variables.
+It is recommended to keep _tfrecord_output_path_ to be _Bias-Correction/data/tfdata_ (since this is the default path for the models to read the data).
+If using other _tfrecord_output_path_, copying or soft link _Bias-Correction/data/tfdata_ is required.

 1*.
 The default setting is to get the mean of the 10 ensembles.
 To change to 5 ensembles or other custom operations, the change can be made in the meanparse function in _Bias-Correction/data/GRIBglobal.py_.